hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Fantastic, it needs just a visible line view where you are moving.

 [19:13:26](#szaPWAzJZhqHEiUsXc9wHGdzeo9fzoV8XhH1AnOROLo) <toomasv>:
 Yes, it needs beautification.. or affordances as Gregg taught me.
-I didn't even know the word Ì†ΩÌ≤≠
+I didn't even know the word üí≠

 [19:24:14](#DMF0umENI3QdeV16_54qUlYNOsAjn5FSculkbd6NDZY) <hiiamboris (NOT THIS ONE)>: it's either dragging or easy selection though, not both